zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     `#TODO- Find what command is needed`

-4. Make sure that the externalMapperUser has permissions for the OMVSAPPL.
+4. Make sure that the identityMapperUser has permissions for the OMVSAPPL.
   - For Top Secret, execute the following command:

     ```TSS PERMIT(user) APPL(OMVSAPPL)```